KianBahasadri/bahasadri.com/docs/features/file-hosting/FEATURES.md

 1. Navigate to the file hosting page
 2. Drag and drop a file into the upload zone (or click to select)
 3. Wait for upload to complete
-4. Copy the download link
+4. Copy the download link or generate a QR code
-5. Share the link with others
+5. Share the link or QR code with others

-**Result**: File is accessible to anyone with the link
+**Result**: File is accessible to anyone with the link or QR code

+### Generate QR Code for File Link

+**Goal**: Create a QR code for a file download link to make sharing easier

+**Steps**:

+1. Navigate to the file hosting page
+2. View the list of uploaded files
+3. Click on a file to view its details
+4. Click "Generate QR Code" button
+5. View the QR code containing the download link
+6. Download the QR code as an image or display it for others to scan

+**Result**: QR code is generated and can be shared or downloaded for easy file access

 ### View File Analytics